 EVP of Animal Care

-Tim Binder supervises the Fishes division and registrar’s office.
-With more than 35 years of experience in both fishes and marine mammal husbandry, he is a trusted resource for counsel on animal transports, acquisitions, strandings and rehabilitations.
-In 2012, Binder was part of a team of marine mammal husbandry experts from leading U.S. aquariums that provided around-the-clock intensive care to a newborn beluga whale calf stranded in Bristol Bay, Alaska.
+With more than 35 years of experience in both fishes and marine mammal husbandry, Tim Binder is a trusted resource for counsel on animal transports, acquisitions, strandings and rehabilitations.
+In 2012, he was part of a team of marine mammal husbandry experts from leading U.S. aquariums that provided around-the-clock intensive care to a newborn beluga whale calf stranded in Bristol Bay, Alaska.
 This was only the second time such a rescue had been attempted at a North American zoological facility.

 Before joining Shedd in 2009, Binder was director of husbandry at the Georgia Aquarium, where he supervised the fishes, marine mammals, birds and animal health divisions.
 He helped assemble the team that successfully opened the new aquarium with a fully stocked collection in more than 8 million gallons of exhibit space.
 To accomplish this significant task, Binder drew upon his expertise to move several never-before-transported animals to Atlanta, including whale sharks and the aquarium’s first manta ray, Nandi.